ammarm08/blagh/README.md

 ## Globals

-These are dollar-sign-couched keywords accessed *only* in the template HTML file.
+These are accessible *only* in the template HTML file.

 ## Variables

-These are dollar-sign-couched keywords that can only be accessed in custom content blocks (ie, blocks that aren't globals, variables, or macros)
+These are accessible *only* in custom content tags (ie, tags that aren't globals, variables, or macros)

 ## Macros